 South Georgia and Antarctic Peninsula: Penguin Safari

-The South Georgia and Antarctica: Penguin Safari itinerary is the fastest way to get to the seldom visited South Georgia Island while also setting foot on the 7th continent.
-As we set sail, photograph massive albatross and beautiful pintado petrels as they swoop and soar around the ship, guiding us toward South Georgia.
+This itinerary is the fastest way to get to the seldom visited South Georgia Island while also setting foot on the 7th continent.
 Beaches teeming with king penguins and elephant seals greet us on this fabled island, where we'll pay our respects to famed explorer Sir Ernest Shackleton.

-Highlights Include: • Sail down the historic Beagle Channel • South Georgia - one of the most fertile breeding grounds in the world • Explore historic sites • Discover majestic and natural environments by zodiac and on foot • Get up close and personal with penguins, whales and other wildlife
+Highlights include: Sailing the historic Beagle Channel, the fertile breeding grounds of South Georgia, exploring historic sites, discovering majestic and natural environments by zodiac and on foot, get up close and personal with penguins, whales and other wildlife.

-World Explorer: This all-suite, all-balcony, ice-class ship offers guests plenty of space inside and out including observation deck & lounge, library and explorer lounge where guests meet for a drink and chat.
+World Explorer: This all-suite, all-balcony, ice-class ship offers plenty of space inside and out including observation deck & lounge, library and explorer lounge.
 Health and wellness facilities include outdoor running track, small gym and spa, plus an outdoor swimming pool.
-Guests: 172

 Ocean Diamond: Both a comfortable and capable ship with all rooms enjoying exterior views, TV, fridge, and one double or two single beds, with some suites sporting a private balcony.
-Relax with a book in the polar library, head to the gym for a workout, enjoy a drink at the bar, or soak in the scenery from the panoramic observation lounge, or on one of the outer decks.
-Guests: 189
+Soak in the scenery from the panoramic observation lounge.

 Day 1: Ushuaia, Argentina You will begin your journey in Ushuaia, a small but bustling port at the tip of South America.
 It's the ideal gateway for you to explore the southern extent of Patagonia while preparing for your adventure ahead.
 Get active in the mountains or enjoy handcrafted chocolate at a café in town.